 In fact, I’ve had clients in this woman’s situation say they sought all kinds of solutions.
 A religious person may turn to prayer.
 Someone else may turn to astrology or Tarot cards to predict what may happen, or to look for guidance.
 Still others may rely on the power of positive thinking or manifestation.
 Some even use magic spells.
 And honestly, depending on a person’s worldview, these may have their uses, if only to bring a sense of comfort to someone in turmoil, to make them feel that their life has a purpose or is bigger than what is happening, or that they’re not alone.
 They’re all a way to soothe the spirit, and that’s natural.

 So I don’t believe this client was stupid.
 Far from it.
 She was a successful professional, actually.
 What I do believe is that she felt powerless enough to try something that, to her way of thinking, was an act of desperation and a grasping way to see whether she could get some power back.
 She admitted as much.

 And that’s what I didn’t like about it.
 Because I’m a firm believer that personal empowerment never comes from a desperate or grasping place.

 So by all means, turn to those rituals and beliefs that give you strength and peace.
 Frankly, you need them now.
 But don’t turn away from who you are.
 You don’t need to.
 In fact, I’d say to do the opposite.
 Know yourself.
 Know what you’re willing to tolerate in marriage, and know what you aren’t willing to tolerate.

-And if you aren’t willing to tolerate your husband jumping out of the shower to answer a text from a woman who isn’t you, then I can offer a less ethereal but very effective path to peace myself – that comes in the form of my online programs.
-They offer the practical insights and strategies that can help you navigate your way through your spouse’s behavior in an empowered, sensible and fair way.
+And if you aren’t willing to tolerate your husband jumping out of the shower to answer a text from a woman who isn’t you, then I can offer a less ethereal but very effective path to peace – my various books and programs offer usable insights and strategies that can help you navigate your way through your spouse’s behavior in an empowered, sensible and fair way.
 If you’re interested, see what my practice has to offer you.